openvinotoolkit/openvino/docs/get_started/get_started_macos.md

 ### <a name="run-image-classification"></a>Step 4: Run the Image Classification Code Sample

-> **NOTE**: The Image Classification code sample is automatically compiled when you ran the Image Classification demo script.
+> **NOTE**: The Image Classification code sample is automatically compiled when you ran the Image Classification sample script.
 If you want to compile it manually, see the [Inference Engine Code Samples Overview](../IE_DG/Samples_Overview.md) document.

 To run the **Image Classification** code sample with an input image on the IR: